Business NSW

 Business NSW is an Australian not-for-profit membership organisation that advocates on behalf of Australian businesses.
 The organisation has been operating since 1826.
-It has formerly been known as the NSW Business Chamber (2006-2020), The Chamber of Manufactures of NSW (1885-2006) and the Sydney Chamber of Commerce (1826-1885).
+It has formerly been known as the NSW Business Chamber (2006–2020), The Chamber of Manufactures of NSW (1885–2006) and the Sydney Chamber of Commerce (1826–1885).

 Purpose and role

 Business NSW works with businesses and local chambers of commerce to represent business interests to local, state and federal governments.
-Issues it advocates on include red tape reduction, business taxation, workforce skills, infrastructure, workplace health and safety, and workplace relations.
+Issues it advocates include red tape reduction, business taxation, workforce skills, infrastructure, workplace health and safety, and workplace relations.
 Business NSW has ten regional offices across New South Wales.